mikhailkfv/gases-framework/README.md

 * Run *gradlew setupDevWorkspace* in your workspace.
 * Run *gradlew eclipse* in your workspace.
 * Open the workspace with Eclipse.
-* Open your run configurations and add the following VM argument to both Client and Server: *-Dfml.coreMods.load=glenn.gasesframework.core.GFFMLLoadingPlugin*
+* Open your run configurations and add the following VM argument to both Client and Server: *-Dfml.coreMods.load=glenn.gasesframework.common.core.GFFMLLoadingPlugin*

 If you would like to compile a development build of Gases Framework, run *gradlew jar* in your workspace.
 The jar will be located in /build/libs/ .